Kaustav-Goswami9/MAD-Project/README.md

 # MAD-Project
 IITM MAD-1 Project

-Requirements:
-  * Flask
-  * Flask_SQLAlchemy

-Run the app.py file to start the flask server
+To start the flask WebApp use the command :
+* python app.py